surya-quest1/cakeshop-webapp/app_v0.0/README.md

 |                     | SubTotal          | DECIMAL(10, 2)       | NOT NULL                                    |
 |                     |                   |                      |                                             |

+ ---
-RESTful API-based web application using Flask:
+RESTful API-based web application using Flask :

 - List of endpoints provided in the application :
     - **POST** `/signup` : Register a admin use.